-Change character assignments, everyone gets a chance to play a role.
+- Change character assignments, so everyone gets a chance to play a role.

 Play the Roles in History

-Take it up a notch and have the children speak some of the lines in the story.
-This includes all the words between the quotation marks.
+- Take the reenactment up a notch and encourage the students to speak some of the lines in the story.

-Keep the story exciting.
+- Keep the story exciting.
 Listen to what the children have to say about acting out history.
+Share their enthusiasm.

 Create History in Your Home